plenigo/plenigo.github.io/pages/sdks/php/includes/checkout_plenigo_managed_products_php.md

 Use case for implementing checkout with plenigo managed products including plenigo login.

-This is a complete example page where you only need to replace the company id(e.g.23NuCmdPoiRRkQiCqP9Q ), the secret(e.g.QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj) and the productID (aitnVIz1503443609941).
+This is a complete example page where you only need to replace the company ID (e.g.23NuCmdPoiRRkQiCqP9Q ), the secret (e.g.QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj) and the productID (aitnVIz1503443609941).
 This example assumes you are running in test mode.

 #### Server logic
 The first thing you have to do is configuring the [PHP SDK](https://plenigo.github.io/configuration_php).